kyledaniels/gameapp/README.md

 ⭐️ Star us on GitHub — it helps!

 [Who Wants To Be A Software Engineer?](https://thenegotiator.herokuapp.com/member). is a trivia game that will allow the user to review basic interview coding questions.
-The app will allow the user to answer fifteen interview questions within three minutes.
-Once the user completes the game they are given a game summary with a remark in regards to their readiness to become a Software Engineer based on their score.
+The user will attempt to answer fifteen interview questions within three minutes about front and back end technologies.
+Once the user completes the game they are given a game summary with a score and remarks stating their readiness to become a Software Engineer.

 ![image](https://user-images.githubusercontent.com/40472408/74198490-8c586a80-4c2f-11ea-8cd6-3f406667ab05.png)